|December 12th Dinner Meeting|

 December 12, 2012

+The Greater Wheeling Chapter of the Association of Information Technology Professionals (AITP) will hold its Wednesday, December 12, 2012 meeting at the White Palace at Wheeling Park, Wheeling WV.
 White Palace is located inside Wheeling Park at 1801 National Rd, Wheeling, WV 26003 (map via bing).

 Speaker and Topic